lkarunaratna/ai-research-assistant/README.md

 - Generate structured summaries with citations and confidence scores.

 ## User Interface (UI)
-The project now includes a modern React.js-based frontend application that allows users to easily submit research topics and view the streaming output from the AI Research Assistant in real-time.
+The project includes a React.js-based frontend application that allows users to easily submit research topics and view the streaming output from the AI Research Assistant in real-time.
 The UI provides visual feedback on the agent's progress, including LLM reasoning, tool invocations, and the final structured research output.

 ![AI Research Assistant UI Screenshot](UI2.jpg)